Do you feel that your perineum has never been the same after childbirth?

 No. I exclusively use absorbable sutures, which dissolve naturally in the weeks following surgery.
 This eliminates the need for a return visit to remove stitches and ensures more comfort.

 Although it is technically possible, vaginal delivery after perineoplasty may compromise the surgical result, as the repaired tissues would be distended again.
 For this reason, I recommend that perineoplasty be performed preferably when the patient does not plan to have vaginal deliveries anymore.
-If pregnancy occurs after surgery, cesarean delivery is the most indicated route to preserve the result.
+If pregnancy occurs after surgery, cesarean delivery is the recommended route to preserve the result.

-Plastic Surgeon in Londrina, Brazil
+Plastic Surgeon in Brazil

 Rua Engenheiro Omar Rupp, 186